Feminism in Russia: Feminism in Soviet society

 Vladimir Lenin, who led the Bolsheviks to power in the October Revolution, recognized the importance of women's equality in the Soviet Union (USSR) they established.
 "To effect [woman's] emancipation and make her the equal of man," he wrote in 1919, two years after the Revolution, following the Marxist theories that underlaid Soviet communism, "it is necessary to be socialized and for women to participate in common productive labor.
 Then woman will be the equal of man."

-In practice, Russian women saw massive gains in their rights under Communism.
+In practice, Russian women saw massive gains in their rights under Socialism.
 Women's suffrage was granted.
 Abortion was legalized in 1920, making the Soviet Union the first country to do so; however, it was banned again between 1936 and 1955.
 In 1922, marital rape was made illegal in the Soviet Union.
 Generous maternity leave was legally required, and a national network of child-care centers was established.
 The country's first constitution recognized the equal rights of women.

-Though the prevailing Soviet ideology stressed total gender equality, and many Soviet women held jobs and advanced degrees, they did not participate in core political roles and institutions.
-Above the middle levels, political and economic leaders were overwhelmingly male.
+Though the prevailing Soviet ideology stressed total gender equality, and many Soviet women held jobs and advanced degrees, they did not predominantly participate in core political roles and institutions.
 While propaganda claimed, accurately, that more women sat in the Supreme Soviet than in most democratic countries' legislative bodies combined, only two women, Yekaterina Furtseva and (in its last year of existence) Galina Semyonova, were ever members of the party's Politburo, arguably the most important component of country's government.